Mixed-status families eagerly await expedited immigration policy

 Ahead of the November election, the Biden Administration announced executive actions to “keep families together,” specifically U.S. citizens married to undocumented migrants vying for legal status.

-The Department of Homeland Security and immigration attorneys describe the family as a ‘mixed-status’ family.
+Attorneys with The Department of Homeland Security and Immigration describe the family as a ‘mixed-status’ family.
+Bennie Ayala and her three daughters, ages 2, 4, and 8, are Americans born in Texas.
+Ayala’s husband, Evy Granados, is a Mexican national who came to the U.S. illegally.

+“He’s been here for 12 years,” said Ayala.
+“We’ve been married 11 years.
+We’re in the process of getting a green card.”

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-The family has been waiting for over five years to complete the permanent resident process, with two more years expected.
+The family has been waiting more than five years to complete the permanent resident process, with two more years expected.

 Granados is eager to work as a mechanic and provide for his family, including his 8-year-old daughter with cerebral palsy.